prioritizr/oppr/README.md

 <img src="man/figures/README-readme-plot-1.png" style="display: block; margin: auto;" />

-This has just been a taster of the *ppr R* package.
-For more information, see the [package vignette](https://prioritizr.github.io/ppr/articles/ppr.html).
+This has just been a taster of the *oppr R* package.
+For more information, see the [package vignette](https://prioritizr.github.io/oppr/articles/oppr.html).

 Citation
 --------

-Please use the following citation to cite the *ppr R* package in publications:
+Please use the following citation to cite the *oppr R* package in publications:

 **This package is still under development and not ready for use.
 Please do not use this package yet.**

-Hanson JO, Schuster R, Strimas-Mackey M, Bennett J, (2019). ppr: Project Prioritization.
-R package version 0.0.0.9.
-Available at <https://github.com/prioritizr/ppr>.
+Hanson JO, Schuster R, Strimas-Mackey M, Bennett J, (2019). oppr: Project Prioritization.
+R package version 0.0.0.10.
+Available at <https://github.com/prioritizr/oppr>.